SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/01_praveshaH/086_tapaH_param.md

 +++

-Among the six aforesaid actions, the performance of ‘Vedic Acts’ should be regarded as the most efficacious for bringing about happiness in this world and as well as after death.—(80)
+In the Kṛta Cycle, ‘Austerity’ is the highest; in the Tretā ‘knowledge’ is described as such; in the Dvāpara they call the ‘Sacrifice’ the highest, and ‘Charity’ alone in the Kali-Cycle—(86).